DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-2-ect-research-and-practice-summary.md

 next_path: "/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-2-ect-self-study-activities"
 ---

-This reading will help you understand some of the theory behind this week’s topic.
+This reading will help you understand some of the theory behind this week's topic.
 We will start by introducing some of the key concepts.
 You will also see some suggestions of how to put these concepts into practice.
-When using these concepts in your own practice, you will need to take account of your pupils’ characteristics, the context of your classroom and the nature of the material that you are teaching.
+When using these concepts in your own practice, you will need to take account of your pupils' characteristics, the context of your classroom and the nature of the material that you are teaching.

 ## Teaching new vocabulary to a group with a wide range of needs: a Year 5 class